mesosphere/dcos-commons/docs/tutorials/quick-start.md

 ## DC/OS SDK Quick Start

+### Overview
 The goal of this quick-start guide is to introduce key concepts which we'll use for modeling real stateful services.

 In this tutorial, we'll build a `hello-world` service.
 The `hello-world` service will be composed of 2 instances of `helloworld` pod, each running a single `server` task.

+### Declarative YAML Service Specification
 Let's get started by declaratively modeling our service using a YAML specification file:

 ```yaml
 name: "hello-world"